trioll/trioll-developer-portal/README.md

 ## Troubleshooting

-### Developer ID Missing After Login
+### Developer ID Missing or Incorrect After Login
-If your developer ID is not showing after login:
+If your games aren't showing in "My Games" or developer ID is incorrect:

+1. **Quick Fix**: Open `fix-frontend-developer-id.html` in your browser
+2. Click **"Fix Developer ID"** button
+3. This will sync your developer ID from your JWT token

+**Alternative Manual Fix:**
 1. Go to the **Debug** tab
-2. Click **"Fix Developer ID"** button
-3. This will fetch your developer info from the API and save it locally
+2. Check if developer ID matches your JWT token (should be like "dev_xxxxx", not your company name)
+3. If mismatched, clear storage and re-login

 ### Upload Failed: Failed to fetch
 Common causes and solutions: